cloud66/help-old/_posts/deployment/deploy-hooks.md

 This will run our rake task on one Rails server and only during the initial build.
 We run this as a last_thing hook because if we ran it earlier the application wouldn't exist on the server and be usable.

 <h2 id="scripts">Use a script deploy hook</h2>
-The hook below will copy a file from your repository to your _tmp_ folder and execute it during build.
+The hook below will copy a file from your repository to your <i>tmp</i> folder and execute it during build.
 {% highlight yaml %}
 production: # Environment
     after_rails: # Hook point